-The following cuvée is crafted from grapes sourced from various vineyards in Marsannay, Fixin, Gevrey-Chambertin, and Chambolle-Musigny.
-The diversity of the soils and their exposures lend the wine a perfect balance, making it one of the region’s finest.
+The following wine is made from grapes grown on various plots in Marsannay, Fixin, Gevrey-Chambertin, and Chambolle-Musigny.
+The diversity of the soils and their exposures give the wine its balance, making it one of the region’s finest.
 Fresh and fruity—the very essence of a Burgundy Pinot Noir!

 Buy René Bouvier wines at the best prices in a private sale!